 This isn’t the first time the sign for the Interstate Inn has captured my attention.
-The decrepit sign, with “Restaurant,” beckons you to a building that persists in a half state — still standing but open on one side.
+The decrepit sign, with “Restaurant,” beckons you to a building that persists in a half state — still standing but open.

 According to Lost Indiana, it was once a Holiday Inn strategically placed to lure travelers on Dunes Highway.
 To me it’s a metaphor for most of the works of man — a short productive existence followed by a long deterioration haunted by aging, fading memories.
 It’s like an example of Life After People, only the people haven’t died, just given up.